-There have been successful studies featured in US NIH research papers that support the premise that CBD is effective in the treatment of pain, especially discomfort that’s hard to manage in other ways.
+There have been successful studies featured in US NIH research papers that support the benefits of CBD, which is effective in the treatment of pain, especially discomfort that’s hard to manage in other ways.

 A treatment to rub on the affected muscles can be created at home using three lemons, a jar of honey and access to a microwave.
 Take a microwave-proof bowl and squeeze out three lemons to get all the juice.
 Then remove the pips.
 Add a couple of tablespoons of honey and mix well.
 Then place the bowl in the microwave and heat it for half a minute.

 With the salve ready, use a hand towel, dip it into the bowl and then massage into the affected muscles.
 The treatment is often found to work well because lemon is a natural anti-inflammatory.

 It’s been found that consuming a small meal with two parts carbohydrates and one-part protein after a workout can help with muscle fatigue.
 Consuming a similarly balanced meal ahead of a workout is also useful.
 It avoids starving the body of energy or protein to rebuild muscles which is thought to affect the level of discomfort experienced.

 Replacing water lost through perspiration during exercise works well.
 Your body loses sugar, salt and minerals when sweating; these should be replaced as soon as possible.
 Drinking a sports drink that has electrolytes for this purpose is the fastest way to get back into balance.